OWASP/www-project-secure-headers/tab_technical.md

 ### API-Security

-This is a Python based API-Security framework containing ApiSecurityHeader.py script which will check the above mentioned Security response headers are present and contains the required value.
+This is a Python based API-Security framework containing ApiSecurityHeader.py script which will check the above-mentioned Security response headers are present and contains the required value.

 **Github:** <https://github.com/AmitKulkarni9/API-Security>